GoogleChromeLabs/travis-size-report/README.md

 #### `findRenamed(path, newPaths)`

 By default, a renamed file will look like one file deleted and another created.
-By writing a `findRenamed` callback, you can tell travis-size-report that a file was renamed from thing to another.
+By writing a `findRenamed` callback, you can tell travis-size-report that a file was renamed.

-- `path` – A path that existed in the previous build, but doesn't exist in the new build.
+- `path` - A path that existed in the previous build, but doesn't exist in the new build.
 - `newPaths` - Paths that appear in the new build, but didn't appear in the previous build.

 Match up `path` to one of the `newPaths` by returning the matching `newPath`.
 Or return undefined if `path` was deleted rather than renamed.